pyinstaller/pyinstaller/doc/source/Manual.rst

 Multiprocess function
 ---------------------
 With Pyinstaller you can create a collection of packages to avoid library duplication.
-You can establish links between one-file and one-dir packages using function `MERGE`_ in spec files.
+You can establish links between packages using function `MERGE`_ in spec files.
 You could wish, for example, deploy your application with an updater utility and a configurator, both sharing libraries with main application.
 In such a case you could use `MERGE`_ function in order to create a main, big, package, with all libraries and dependencies inside, and two small